Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 ## Requirements

-* The PSA-Crypto repository exposes as public interface the cryptographic interface defined in the PSA cryptography API specification.
+* The TF-PSA-Crypto repository exposes as public interface the cryptographic interface defined in the PSA cryptography API specification.
-* The PSA-Crypto repository provides a way to build and test a C static and/or shared library exposing completely or partially the PSA cryptography API.
+* The TF-PSA-Crypto repository provides a way to build and test a C static and/or shared library exposing completely or partially the PSA cryptography API.
-* The PSA-Crypto repository provides a configuration mechanism to define the parts of the PSA cryptography API exposed by the built C library.
+* The TF-PSA-Crypto repository provides a configuration mechanism to define the parts of the PSA cryptography API exposed by the built C library.
-* The PSA-Crypto repository is derived from the Mbed TLS repository.
-No cryptographic development activities as such will occur on the PSA-Crypto repository.
+* The TF-PSA-Crypto repository is derived from the Mbed TLS repository.
+No cryptographic development activities as such will occur on the TF-PSA-Crypto repository.
-* The PSA-Crypto repository is derived from the Mbed TLS repository but it does not mean that all its content comes from Mbed TLS.
+* The TF-PSA-Crypto repository is derived from the Mbed TLS repository but it does not mean that all its content comes from Mbed TLS.
 It may contain a marginal number of files on its own.
-* The PSA-Crypto repository must be able to evolve to be the development repository of the PSA cryptography implementation.
+* The TF-PSA-Crypto repository must be able to evolve to be the development repository of the PSA cryptography implementation.
-* The update of the PSA-Crypto repository from the Mbed TLS repository should be automated and done at a reasonably short cadence (i.e, at least monthly).
+* The update of the TF-PSA-Crypto repository from the Mbed TLS repository should be automated and done at a reasonably short cadence (i.e, at least monthly).
 It is expected that the automation itself evolves with the evolutions of the Mbed TLS repository but the less the better.
 The trigger of the updates may or may not be automated.
-* The testing of the PSA-Crypto repository updates should be automated (CI).
+* The testing of the TF-PSA-Crypto repository updates should be automated (CI).

-## PSA-Crypto repository overview
+## TF-PSA-Crypto repository overview

 ### Library code tree skeleton